whymarrh/mattress/README.md

 a.k.a features!

 - Content negoitation
-- Basic Authentication
+- HTTP and HTTPS
-- Route versioning
+- HTTP Basic Authentication
-- HTTP and HTTP over TLS (HTTPS) support
+- Versioned routes

 Niceties: Rested is built using [Promises].